schneems/rust_macro_tutorial/docs/proc_macro_start.md

 proc-macro2 = "1.0.89"
 ```

+I'll talk about what these do as we use them.
 We also need to tell rust that this library is a proc macro.

 ```toml
 :::>> file.append cache_diff_derive/Cargo.toml